yurivin/pay-api-test/ReadMe.md

 ## Testing
-Run application in one process(you may use ide or standart java run jar syntax) then run 'pay/IntegrationTest' from ide.
+Run application in one process(you may use ide or standard java run jar syntax) then run 'pay/IntegrationTest' from ide.
 When application lunched this test will work only ones, becuse account balances will be changed to not expected values

 Application will apply transfeer request to accounts in database and you will get error response when balance is not enough.